zswirad/RockCoast10Be/README.md

 <em>RockCoast10Be.m</em> is a simple backward geometry-based model developped in MATLAB to explore cosmogenic <sup>10</sup>Be concentrations across an active shore platform as a function of cliff retreat and shore platform down-wearing scenarios.

 Please refer to the original paper when using this work:
-Swirad, Z. M. et al. 2020.
+<b>Swirad, Z. M. et al. 2020.
 Cosmogenic exposure dating reveals limited long-term variability in erosion of a rocky coastline.
-Nature Communcations  11: 3804. https://doi.org/10.1038/s41467-020-17611-9
+Nature Communcations  11: 3804.</b> https://doi.org/10.1038/s41467-020-17611-9

 The original code is provided as a supplement to Swirad et al. (2020).
 The GitHub repository contains a simplified and updated model.
 On the top of clearer nomenclature, the differences include:
 1. The empirical model of shore platform erosion at Staithes, UK was removed because of its limited utility elsewhere;